Western Animation: Littlest Pet Shop (2012)

 - The Cameo: Tootsie and Tiger reappear for a few seconds in "Secret Cupet".

 - Carnivore Confusion: All animals in the world are apparently sapient, but the pets don't seem to have a problem with eating meat products.
+Though while Mongooses are carnivores, Sunil specifically requests a vegetarian hotdog in a fantasy, this makes sense as Indians are forbidden to eat pork or beef.

 - In "What Did You Say?", Vinnie befriends a fly that he had been trying to eat.